 -

 A mathematician and all his functions: The untold story of Lucien Hibbert.
-Abstract: Even with his achievements in mathematics, academia, politics, and international affairs, Lucien Hibbert is nearly unknown, even in his native land of Haiti.
-Our aim is to present a biography of him that includes his family ties, his education, his PhD thesis, and […]
+Abstract: Even with his achievements in mathematics, academia, politics, and international affairs, Lucien Hibbert is nearly unknown, even in […]

 -